 - The majority of mergers in our survey were initiated by the joining church, but that pattern is changing.
 More often we are beginning to see a shift with more lead churches initiating the merger conversation.

 Trends on the Horizon

-- Lead church-initiated mergers: More leading churches, strong churches, will start initiating the merger conversation instead of the declining church knocking on the door of a growing church asking, "Can we join you?"
+- Lead church-initiated mergers: More leading churches, strong churches, are initiating the merger conversation instead of waiting for a declining church to knock on the door of a growing church asking, "Can we join you?"

 - Church plant mergers: This is an unintended consequence of the church merger movement, but it's becoming a strategy for church planters.

 - Succession mergers: More retiring pastors are discovering the wisdom of identifying their successor before retiring in order to help their church have a more seamless and less disruptive pastoral transition process.
 When there is not an internal successor an increasing number of retiring pastors are finding their successor by leading their church to merge with another church in the community.

 - Pastor search mergers: When churches find themselves without a senior pastor, many are finding their next pastor through a church merger.
 This is actually less risky than the traditional pulpit search committee looking for someone from out-of-town who no one knows beyond a resume; or whether the new pastor or their spouse and children will be happy in their community.
 But a local pastor whose ministry and reputation are well known and who already fits culturally is a great candidate for a church looking for a pastor.
 The new pastor not only brings their family to the role; they bring a whole church!